 Crawlers can appear at any time of year, although they are most commonly found during the fall.
 You may find them creeping across the landing board of your hive, on the ground itself, or clinging to stalks and blades of grass.
 The numbers can vary from only a few to hundreds of colony members.
 Very often the bees themselves seem perfectly healthy upon inspection, but in some cases you may be able to spot the deformed wings that are rendering them unable to fly.

 The condition, number, time of year, and appearance of crawlers vary so much simply because the reason for being crawlers can vary widely as well.
 Finding out precisely what is going on takes care, close inspection of a number of variables, and a healthy amount of research.
-Whatever the reason for your crawlers though, the problem should not be ignored as, in the most severe cases, crawlers can indicate an imminent colony collapse.
+Whatever the reason for your crawlers though, the problem should not be ignored as in the most severe cases it can indicate an imminent colony collapse.